obu-labs/vinaya/content/docs/reference/vnm.md

 ## Submodules

-A submodule is a self-contained portion of your module which users can choose to unsubscribe from in the Vinaya Notebook Plugin.
+A submodule is a self-contained portion of your module which users can choose to unsubscribe from in the Vinaya Bookshelf Plugin.

 A submodule (in the VNM JSON) is a dictionary with the following fields: